Struggling when your newborn fights sleep for hours? Learn 12 tricks that actually work so you can get the rest you and your baby need!

 Even as he’d start to doze off, he’d force his eyes open, determined not to fall asleep no matter how tired he was.

 As a first-time mom, this was especially frustrating because I thought newborns were supposed to sleep a lot.
-Except my newborn didn’t seem to get the memo—he’d always fought sleep every night… and it was getting worse, not better.
+Except mine didn’t seem to get the memo—he’d always fought sleep every night… and it was getting worse, not better.

 What to do when your newborn fights sleep